ifapoleon/calculator-espresso-tests/README.md

     - Tap on Save
     - Compare theme name with chosen one

-    Expected result: Theme saves and the theme name correspons to the chosen one
+    Expected result: Theme saves and the theme name corresponds to the chosen one

 #### Check user can change widget color